 Boats: Remember to check your boat registration and bow numbers before bringing your boat out.
 Be sure to have all the necessary safety equipment to avoid a citation.

-On-Site Concessionaire: Check out paddle boarding at Quail Creek. http://digpaddlesports.com/ Rent paddle boards at the park and get everything you need on site.
+- Check out paddle boarding at Quail Creek. http://digpaddlesports.com/ or call 435-467-9988.
+Rent paddle boards, kayaks, water carpets, and so much more right on site.

 - Fees were increased in April 2018.